gkosia-dataeng/data-platform-infru/kafka-core/README.md

 # Kafka-core
-`Kafka-core` app deploying zookeeper and a kafka broker and under the network `dataeng-open-source`
+`Kafka-core` app deploying zookeeper and a kafka broker under the network `dataeng-data-platform`

+Broker internal port is `19092` and external is `9092`